GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 - **Mixed**: a combination of Dirichlet and Neumann boundary conditions.

 ---

-### Methodology
+#### Methodology

-The solution of the partial differential equation involves two stages, which are described below.
+For nonlinear PDEs, the solution procedure involves two stages, which are described below.
 The proposed framework employs two Gauss–Newton procedures.
 The first is used in Stage 1 to obtain the IELM approximation, starting from the coefficients obtained from the corresponding linearized problem.
 The second is used in Stage 2 to enforce the boundary conditions exactly, taking the converged Stage 1 coefficients as the initial iterate.

 #### Stage 1: IELM Approximation